Xapuu/programingStuff/openSource/openSource.md

 As the name here the consumers have the opportunity to become patrons of an open source project trough one time donations or trough regular payments.
 Open source projects that function in this category are Vim and webpack

-# How to contribute
+# Basics

 ## Players

-In order to understand the role of a `Contributor` , we must take a quick of all the usual suspects, involved in an open source project
+In order to understand the role of a `Contributor` , we must take a quick review of all primary roles involved in an open source project

 Typically there are five categories of people: